 - At the end, repeat the initial action and note how it has changed.

 While Moshe cultivated this process, he didn’t invent it.
-Your nervous system does this; scientific method consists in various forms of elaboration on it.
+Your nervous system does this all day every day–form intentions, execute them, and notice how well the intention was fulfilled.
 The “Method” is something you already know how to do and already have done countless times in your life.

 Let me boil it down to something even more obvious and simple: